How we are different:

 The most we've ever beaten someone by is $10,000 .

 How is this possible?
 Two reasons: 1 is the difference between wholesale and retail lending.

 If a loan officer at a retail lender does something really egregious like forge someone's

 pay stubs and gets caught, the lender is on the hook for his behavior.
 If we forge someone's

 pay stubs, the lender is not on the hook.
 That liability has shifted to us, the broker.

-By not having to factor LO fraud into their risk profile, a wholesale lender can offer the
+By being subject to less liability, a wholesale lender can offer the

 The maximum allowed by federal regulation is 3%.
 So you could be talking to another broker